Cost of Smoking Calculator

 On average, your smoking costs are per month (30 days) and per year (365 days).

-Cigarette smoke contains more than 7,000 chemicals, and at least 69 of them cause cancer.
-Smoking is linked to lung cancer, mouth cancer and cancer of the larynx, esophagus, cervix, pancreas, kidney and bladder.
-Smoking accounts for a third of all cancer deaths in this country and 90 percent of all lung cancers.
+Cigarette smoke contains more than 7,000 chemicals.
+At least 250 cause serious harmful effects, and at least 69 of them cause cancer.
+Smoking is linked to lung cancer, mouth cancer, and cancers of the larynx, esophagus, cervix, pancreas, kidney, and bladder.
+Smoking accounts for a third of all cancer deaths in this country and 90% of all lung cancers.

-Smoking destroys the ability of the lungs to clean themselves, making them more susceptible to pneumonia.
+Smoking destroys the ability of the lungs to clean themselves.
+This makes you more likely to get pneumonia.
 Smoking causes bronchitis and emphysema, together called chronic obstructive pulmonary disease.
 By 2030, COPD will be the third leading cause of death worldwide.

 Smoking increases the risk for heart disease, the leading cause of death in this country.
 Smoking causes cholesterol to be deposited in blood vessels, making them narrower.
 It causes blood to clot more easily.
 This can lead to blood clots that block the flow of blood or travel to organs such as the lungs or to the brain.
 Cigarette smoke can damage the heart at much lower levels than those that lead to lung disease.